yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Cache/index.md

 :::

 :::warning
-If multiple cache adapters (e.g., `RedisCacheAdapter` and `MemoryCacheAdapter`) are used at the same time, isolate their events by assigning separate namespaces.
+If multiple cache adapters (e.g., `RedisCacheAdapter` and `MemoryCacheAdapter`) are used at the same time, you need to isolate their events by assigning separate namespaces.
 This prevents listeners from unintentionally capturing events across adapters.

 ```ts
 import { MemoryCacheAdapter } from "@daiso-tech/core/cache/memory-cache-adapter";